Suhel-Kap/token-swaps/README.md

 User authentication routes are available in the `src/app/api/(auth)` directory.
 The routes are as follows:

 - `/api/nonce` - This route is used to get the nonce from the SIWE library for the user to sign and authenticate themselves.
 - `/api/verify` - This route is used to verify that the signature was made over the nonce provided by the server.
+If verified, the session is created and stored using Iron Session.
 - `/api/me` - This route is used to get the user's address from the Iron Session after they have authenticated themselves.
 This is used at the time of page load to check if the user is authenticated.
 - `/api/logout` - This route is used to log the user out of the session.